 If you’re a birth mother and have additional questions, click here.

 Who can adopt in Canada?
 In theory, practically anyone.
 Although some agencies have certain rules and regulations regarding issues such as religion, race, age, marital status, sexual orientation and so on.
-In general, as long as you’re a Canadian citizen over 18 and don’t have a criminal record, you have as much right to become a parent as anyone else.
+In general, as long as you’re a Canadian citizen over 18 or a permanent resident and don’t have a criminal record, you have as much right to become a parent as anyone else.
 Back to Top

 How long does it take?
 There’s no set time.
 It all depends on which route you pursue.
 For instance, if you’re looking to adopt a newborn in Canada, it could take you at least a year.
 Overseas, on the other hand, the wait will be longer.
 A lot will depend on you — what kind of child you’re interested in, how much time, money and energy you’re willing to invest in your search, how anxious you are to become a parent, and of course, luck.
 Back to Top